GenieJYZhao/automate-the-boring-stuff-with-python-projects/README.md

-My excercise answers to the projects in this book.
+My excercise answers to the projects in "Automate the Boring Stuff with Python" by Al Sweigart